-They are also given opportunities to develop their abilities in art, music, ICT, technology and to participate in poetry and acting performances.
+They are also given opportunities to develop their art, music, ICT, and technology abilities and participate in poetry and acting performances.
 In Middle School, the class teacher is responsible for teaching English, mathematics (in sets), science, history, geography, art, DT and PSHCE.
 In addition, the children are taught French, music, RE, ICT, games, PE and swimming by specialist teachers.

 The School Day

 We offer an optional Breakfast Club from 7.30 – 8.15am.
-At the end of Breakfast Club the children will go to their classrooms.
+The children will go to their classrooms at the end of Breakfast Club.

-The end of day is at 4.10pm.
-Again, children going home will be brought to the drive for collection or go to 'holding' if they have an older sibling that they are collected with.
-Parents also have the option of booking Extended Day which runs until 6pm.
+The end of the day is at 4.10pm.
+Children going home will be brought to the drive for collection or go to 'holding' if they have an older sibling that they are collected with.
+Parents can also book Extended Day, which runs until 6pm.

-St Piran’s School Mathematics Department provides every pupil with an opportunity to benefit from mathematical experiences, helping them to acquire the skills and understanding required for other subjects studied and in everyday life.
-It reflects the essential part that mathematics plays in education and encourages a positive attitude amongst pupils, in order to foster self-confidence and a sense of achievement.
-In addition, the St Piran’s Mathematics Department acknowledges the individual learning strengths and needs of each child, promoting an appreciation of mathematics both for itself and for its usefulness, giving pupils the confidence to communicate in mathematical terms.
+St Piran’s School Mathematics Department provides every pupil with an opportunity to benefit from mathematical experiences, helping them acquire the skills and understanding required for other subjects studied and everyday life.
+It reflects the essential role mathematics plays in education and encourages a positive attitude amongst pupils to foster self-confidence and a sense of achievement.
+In addition, the St Piran’s Mathematics Department acknowledges each child's individual learning strengths and needs, promoting an appreciation of mathematics both for itself and for its usefulness, giving pupils the confidence to communicate in mathematical terms.

-Children are inquisitive by nature and already question everything therefore they have already begun their journey as young scientists – without even knowing it.
-Questions such as “why is the sky blue?” and “where do stars come from?” demonstrate engagement with their environment on a scientific level.
+Children are inquisitive by nature and already question everything; therefore, they have already begun their journey as young scientists – without even knowing it.
+Questions such as “Why is the sky blue?” and “Where do stars come from?” demonstrate engagement with their environment on a scientific level.
 At St Piran's, we use a variety of teaching styles to encourage our pupils to question, observe, compare and investigate in order to achieve a greater understanding of the world around them.
-In Year 3 and 4 we start to use the science labs for more advanced scientific experiments and expand their science literacy.
+In Years 3 and 4, we begin to use the science laboratory for more advanced scientific experiments and expand to expand their science literacy.